How to use new Presets in Photoshop

 Determines to what degree the shape will obscure or reveal the pixels beneath it.
 A shape with 1% opacity appears nearly transparent, while one with 100% opacity appears completely opaque.

 Each shape tool provides a unique subset of the options below.
-To access these options, click the arrow to the right of the row of shape buttons in the options bar.
+To access these options, click the path option icon in the options bar.

 Arrowheads Start And End